 - Tenable Network Monitor

-Verizon 2015 DBIR - Remote Access: The Verizon DBIR notes that it is important to restrict remote access to systems.
-This matrix assists the organization in monitoring its remote access.
+- Verizon DBIR - Remote Access: The Verizon DBIR notes that it is important to restrict remote access to systems.
+This matrix assists the organization in monitoring remote access activity across the network.
 The Unusual VPN indicator is highlighted purple when a VPN login originates from an IP address that is not normal for the user ID.
 Multiple indicators highlight VPN, SSH, RDP, VNC, and SSL traffic events within the last 72 hours, including potential intrusion events, events associated with known bad IP addresses (threatlist), and long-term events.
 The VPN Sniffed and SSH Sniffed indicators are highlighted purple if those protocols, respectively, are passively detected on the network.
 The Compliance Fails indicator is highlighted red if there are any remote access compliance failures.
 The GoToMyPC and RemotelyAnywhere indicators are highlighted purple if those applications are detected on the network.
 Clicking on a highlighted indicator will bring up the analysis screen to display details on the detections and events and allow further investigation.

-Indicators - Network Anomalies and Suspicious Activity: This component takes many of the various detection technologies for botnets, malicious file hashes, anomalous network traffic, spikes in system logs and continuous scanning activity and places them into one spot.
+- Indicators - Network Anomalies and Suspicious Activity: This component takes many of the various detection technologies for botnets, malicious file hashes, anomalous network traffic, spikes in system logs and continuous scanning activity and places them into one spot.

-Remote Access Detection - Remote Access Port Tracking: This component uses NetFlow and Network Monitor analysis to identify systems with traffic that may be related to a specific protocol.
+- Remote Access Detection - Remote Access Port Tracking: This component uses NetFlow and Network Monitor analysis to identify systems with traffic that may be related to a specific protocol.
 LCE also provides the ability to monitor NetFlow information by either collecting NetFlow or by using the Network Monitor Agent.
 The Network Monitor Agent works similar to a NetFlow collector, but stores the records in a LCE-friendly method.
 The NetFlow and Network Monitor can detect traffic patterns and which can then be identified as interesting traffic.
 The filters use the “Destination Port” filter as the ports are on well-known sources, and tracking based on “Destination Port” will result in less false positives.
 When a pattern is discovered the indicator will turn purple.